astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

 #### &emsp;Back-end:
 - In a CLI, move into the *\dotnet\Portal\Portal.Test* folder and run the back-end tests
     - `dotnet test`
+- Tesing from **Visual Studio 2019** is also possible.
+In the IDE, right click on the Portal.Test project and select "Run Tests"

 ### Interpreting code tests
 #### &emsp;Front-end: